-The Start screen in Dreamweaver gives you quick access to your recent files, CC library files, and starter templates.
+The Home screen in Dreamweaver gives you quick access to your recently used files, file types, and starter templates.

 Depending on your subscription status, the Start workspace may also display content tailored for your requirements.

-Dreamweaver displays the Start screen at launch or when no documents are open.
+Dreamweaver displays the Home screen at launch or when no documents are open.

 Get started creating documents in Dreamweaver by clicking any of the file types displayed.

-Notice the Work and Learn tabs on top of this screen.
-Click the Work tab to access the recent files that you have worked on.
+You can view the recent files that you have worked on in the start screen.
 If you do not have any recent files, this tab is blank.